-Going global is the next big step for many Amazon marketplace sellers who are already successful in their home market.
+Going global and selling on one of Amazon’s marketplaces worldwide is the next big step for many Amazon sellers who are already successful in their home market.

 But there are few things about selling in foreign countries that are going to be different.

 For one, you’ll be receiving your Amazon payouts in foreign currencies.

 Just like when you’re traveling to a foreign country and exchange currency, you’ll need to exchange money when you receive it from Amazon marketplaces in foreign countries.

 That’s because Amazon always gives buyers on their marketplaces a native experience, they get to pay in their currency.

 So, you’re going to need a way to get your money home.
 Ready to master new international Amazon marketplaces?
 Find out in this blogpost how it’s done!

 Lesson #1: There’s No Way to Avoid Exchange Fees

 The first thing every savvy global seller knows about exchanging currency is there’s always a fee.